 There’s a vast amount of file-based data in the world and AWS provides fully managed file system services that help you easily address the diverse needs of your file-based applications and workloads.

 Organizations require their mission critical business applications to be highly available, and a great many of these applications use shared file storage.
 Migrating these applications to the cloud provides the scalability, high availability and durability, security, and reduced costs, while increasing agility.

-- Amazon FSx for Windows File Server provides a fully managed native Windows file system with the features and performance optimized for Windows-based business applications.
+- Amazon FSx for Windows File Server provides a fully managed native Windows file system with features and performance optimized for Windows-based business applications.

 - Amazon FSx for Lustre is for compute-intensive applications such as high-performance computing.
 Amazon FSx for Lustre allows you to easily process data with a file system that’s optimized for the performance and cost of short-lived, compute-intensive processing jobs, with input and output stored on Amazon S3.